JamieBort/Portfolio-Website/administrative/README.md

 2. Start front end server.

-   a.
-Using VSCode open a live server on the `./jamiebort.github.io/frontend/index.html` file.
-NOTE: file name and/or path due to change.
+   See `Start front end server locally` in the `./jamiebort.github.io/frontend/README.md` file.

 3. Lastly, load the http://127.0.0.1:5500/frontend/index.html page in a browser.